From a small patio to a tree-surrounded yard, your backyard is more than just space behind your house — it’s an extension of your home.

 Other ideas include constructing a small pond in which you might even keep Koi or other fish.

 Koi are a good choice for ponds because their size is relative to size of the pond they are in — if they’re in a small pond, they will stay small, whereas they will grow bigger in larger ponds.
+There are plenty of koi pond plants that you can grow and design the pond with.

 Just make sure you don’t have any pets that like to go fishing.